kubedb/docs/docs/guides/mysql/monitoring/builtin-prometheus/index.md

   scheme: http
   kubernetes_sd_configs:
   - role: endpoints
-  # by default Prometheus server select all kubernetes services as possible target.
+  # by default Prometheus server select all Kubernetes services as possible target.
   # relabel_config is used to filter only desired endpoints
   relabel_configs:
   # keep only those services that has "prometheus.io/scrape","prometheus.io/path" and "prometheus.io/port" annotations